 10 ANCC contact hours will be awarded to participants who meet the criteria for successful completion.
 California Board of Registered Nursing, Provider CEP#13791.

-After reading STEMI 2022: Strategic Advances in Care, the participant will be able to:
+After reading STEMI Watch 2023: Excellence in Diagnosis and Care, the participant will be able to:

 - Discuss current scientific research and data regarding the diagnosis of ST-segment elevation myocardial infarction (STEMI).